Going to School With Food Allergies

 Here are tips on keeping your child safe during the school year — and all year long:

-At the allergist appointment, discuss and update the food allergy emergency plan, so that you have copies available for the school.
-Make sure the plan has a current photo of your child and updated contact information for you and the doctor.
+At the allergist appointment, discuss and update the food allergy emergency plan.
+Make copies available for the school.
+Be sure the plan has a current photo of your child and updated contact information for you and the doctor.
 Check your medicine supply to make sure you have what you need to send to school.
 Ask the allergist for any prescriptions you need.

-Order a medical alert bracelet, which can take several weeks to arrive.
-In addition to your child's name and type of allergies, consider including that epinephrine should be given in case of a severe reaction and listing your emergency contact number.
+Consider ordering a medical alert bracelet, which can take several weeks to arrive.
+It will give your child's name and type of allergies.
+You might also include that epinephrine should be given in case of a severe reaction and list your emergency contact number.

-At the school meeting, remind everyone that if there is a severe allergic reaction, they should give epinephrine immediately, then call 911.
+At the school meeting, remind everyone that they should give epinephrine immediately if there is a severe allergic reaction, then call 911.
 Make plans for different scenarios, such as snack time, lunchtime, classroom parties, and field trips.
+Learn where the school nurse's office is and how far that is from the classrooms, lunchroom, and recess areas.

 - where food will be kept